matteoferla/Fragmenstein/README.md

 ## Aim
-Given a followup molecule and a series of hits it makes a spatially stitched together version of the followup based on the hits.
+Given a followup molecule (SMILES) and a series of hits it makes a spatially stitched together version of the followup based on the hits.
 Like Frankenstein's creation it may violate the laws of chemistry.
 Planar trigonal topologies may be tetrahedral, bonds unnaturally long _etc._
 This monstrosity is therefore then energy minimised with strong constraints.

 Here is [an interactive example of mapped molecules](https://michelanglo.sgc.ox.ac.uk/r/fragmenstein).

-It is somewhat tolerant to erroneous/excessive submissions (by automatically excluding them) and can energy minimised strained conformations.
+It is somewhat tolerant to erroneous/excessive submissions (by automatically excluding them) and can energy minimise strained conformations.
 ![unconnected](images/unconnected.jpg)

 ### Side role: follow prediction